LACMIP/emu/docs/_documentation/cataloging.md

    3 | Navigate to *Edit > Default Values > Set As Defaults...*.
    4 | Enter a short descriptive name for your new default in the top field, e.g. "EPICC Base Defaults" You can ignore the two boxes (*Fields* and *Defaults*) and click *OK* to save.

 Now when you create a new record, EMu will autofill the fields you just set as defaults.
 EMu will also remember your defaults whenever you log back in, so it may be a good idea to **switch back to the base defaults at the end of your cataloging session** to avoid accidentally carrying over data from your last cataloging session.
-To do so, navigate to *Edit > Default Values > Change...* and select "Base Defaults."
-Never select "No Defaults."
+To do so, navigate to *Edit > Default Values > Change...* and select "Base Defaults." **Never select "No Defaults".**

 <img src="{{ site.baseurl }}/assets/images/cataloging_defaults.png" alt="" width="600"/>{: .align-center}